Key players in 2023-24 Silly Season

 Tanner Gray, No. 15 Tricon Garage Toyota (NCTS)

-The scoop: Tricon Garage announced Nov.
+The scoop: Tricon Garage announced on Nov.
 9 that Gray will return to the organization full-time for the 2024 Truck Series season.

 Jonathan Bachman | Getty Images